ArmanTheParman/Parmanode/README.md

 You can then close terminal, open it again, and try the sequence of commands above again.

+On Macs, to use git, you may be asked to install the *command line developer tools*.
+You will be given the option to do so with a popup window, and you'll need to proceed with it to use git.
+It takes a few minutes to install.

 If you get a fingerprint error/warning when you run the git clone, that's fine, carry on.

 From then on, to run Parmanode, you can double click the run_parmanode.sh file.
 If you